High school research writing: Topic and audience

 Yep.
 We’re brainstorming again!
-This time, though, students brainstorm key words related to their topics.
-List these under the topic statement,
+This time, though, students brainstorm key words related to their research writing topic.
+List these under the topic statement.

 Start with the words in the topic statement.
 My list would include tattooing, inking, tattoo artists, tattoo mishaps, legal age for tattoos, state laws, federal laws, young people.
 Next, students expand the list to include subtopic words and phrases: